dhernandd/supervind/README.md

 # Installation

-The code is writeen in Python 3.5.
+The code is written in Python 3.5.
 You will need the bleeding edge versions of the following packages:

 - tensorflow